The terminal allows your users to interact with their coding environment via a command line interface.

 ^C before your script in the terminal, stopping the current program execution with (if there is a program executing) before running the code.

 If enabled, the terminal will be cleared before a new command is sent to it.
 Defaults to enabled.

 If enabled, the current file's contents will be piped into the terminal (followed by a newline) when the primary button is pressed.
-For example, if you'd like to start a Python shell and pipe in commands, enable this.
+For example, if you'd like to start a Ruby shell and pipe in commands, enable this.
 Defaults to disabled.